R-36 (missile): R-36

 The first launch of an R-36 took place on September 28, 1963, and ended ignominiously when the missile lost thrust one second after liftoff and fell back onto the pad, causing a fire.

-This debacle led to program director V.P.
-Petrov being fired and replaced by V.N.
-Soloviev.
 LC-67/1 was repaired and the next test took place successfully on December 3.
 Subsequent testing went better, however, LC-80/1 had to be rebuilt following another launch accident on January 13, 1965.
 Two months later, an R-36 caught fire during propellant loading on LC-67/1 and exploded, putting the pad out of commission for nine months.
 During test launch #17 (October 10, 1964), the warhead was retrieved with a parachute.
 Flight tests of the rocket were completed by May 20, 1968, and on November 19 of the same year it entered service.
-The first (and only) regiment with 18 launchers was deployed on August 25, 1969.
-A total of 139 8K67s flew between 1963 and 1975 with 16 failures.

 The Tsyklon series of civilian space launchers from Ukraine is based on the R-36orb (8К69) or R-36-O (capital O for Orbital) design.
-The R-36-O launched many orbital satellites (like Kosmos 160, SATCAT 2806, on 17 May 1967) in the 1960s and 1970s as part of the FOBS weapons program.

-R-36M (SS-18 Mod 1)

-Variant of the R-36M carrying a single large reentry vehicle, with a warhead yield of 18-25 Mt, a distance of about 6000 nmi.
-In January 1971, cold-launch tests began during which the mortar launch was perfected.
-The actual flight tests for the missile began on 21 February 1973, though some sources suggest that testing began in October 1972.
-The testing phase of the R-36M with various different types of warheads was finished in October 1975 and on 30 December 1975 deployment began (though some Western sources suggest that an initial operational capability was reached in early 1975).
-A total of 56 were deployed by 1977, though all were replaced by R-36MUTTKh missiles by 1984.
-These high-yield weapons were assessed in the West as possibly developed to attack American Minuteman ICBM launch control centers.